spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-features.md

 The goal is to create `FacetConfigTransfer` instances with some data, and set it as a property of `$searchConfigurationTransfer`.

-Let’s assume that previously in your `PageMapInterface`you mapped an integer facet called "price" with some data (note the use of `addIntegerFacet()` in the example above).
+Let's assume that previously in your `PageMapInterface`you mapped an integer facet called "price" with some data (note the use of `addIntegerFacet()` in the example above).
 So now you want to add a price range filter for that data.

 <details open>
 <summary markdown='span'>Plugin\SearchElasticsearch</summary>